robotoworks/specapi/README.md

 brew install https://raw.githubusercontent.com/robotoworks/homebrew-specapi/master/specapi.rb
 ```

-You can check that its installed ok by typing which should print the SpecAPI version:-
+You can check the installation by running:-
 ```sh
 specapi -v
 ```
+which should print the SpecAPI version.

 ### Generating Documentation
 Navigate to a folder of your choice, ie: ~/temp and create a specapi.config file:-